Florents-Tselai/duckdb-utils/README.md

 **Inspired by and based on [sqlite-utils](https://github.com/simonw/sqlite-utils)**.

-**NOTE**: I'm currently trying (very hard) to avoid a complete lift-and-shift of the sqlite-utils code and use inheritance and monkey-patchin instead, but it's proven trickier thatn I thought (hoped really).

 Standard DuckDB ships with more powerful batteries than SQLite does, which may make some of the sqlite-utils CLI offerings unnecessary.
 The Python API, however that sqlite-utils exposes it's really well-designed